GRISERA/grisera-framework/grisera_api/docs/time_series/custom_transformation.md

    in `grisera_api/signal_series/transformation/TimeSeriesTransformationFactory.py` using new enum value.
 4. Implement `def transform` method.
 This method should return tuple of new `SignalSeriesIn` object and `new_signal_values_id_mapping` list.
-Each `new_signal_values_id_mapping` value represent list of source signal value ids for every new signal value.
-This mapping is necessary to create `basedOn` relationships between new and source signal values.
+Each `new_signal_values_id_mapping` value represent list of source signal value ids for every new Signal_Value.
+This mapping is necessary to create `basedOn` relationships between new and source Signal_Values.
 Bellow is simple transformation example implementation.

 ```python
 class TimeSeriesTransformationMultiplication(TimeSeriesTransformation):